ramalho/modernoopy/examples/8queens/README.md

 ## `queens.py`

-This is probably the easiest implementation to understand.
+This is the implementation to study first.
 If executed without arguments, it computes and displays a solution with 8 Queens:

 ```bash
 $ python3 queens.py